Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

 }
 ```

-If you notice, I use [`try with resource`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) so java close socket and streams for me.
+If you notice, I use [`try with resource`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) so java closes socket and streams for me.

 ### What do you think is the problem with our server?

 When the server responds it closes the connection and stops.
-But what does client want to send next message?
+What if the client wants to send the following message?
 And what are about another clients?
 Try to solve this problems:
 ```java
 public void run() throws IOException {